kshetline/json-z/README.md

 ## Specification

-For a detailed explanation of the JSON-Z format, please read (_TODO: create specs_).
+For a detailed explication of JSON-Z grammar, please see the [formal grammar](https://json-z.org/assets/grammar.html) documentation.

 ## Installation